willros/nanomux_c/README.md

 Demultiplex your nanopore (or other) reads! `nanomux` fuzzy matching useful for noisy reads.
 Written entirely in C, so should compile on most platforms.
 Depends on `pthreads`.

-In the repo, you can also find `nanotrim` – a small threaded program which you can use to filter out reads with a mean quality and mean length over your decided threshold.
+In the repo, you can also find `nanotrim` – a small threaded program which you can use to filter out reads with a mean quality and between length between min and max.

 ## Quick Start
 ```bash